Kidney Biopsy

-What is Kidney Biopsy?
+What Is a Kidney Biopsy?

 A biopsy of the kidney is usually an outpatient procedure.
 Patients are typically able to go home after a few hours of observation and are rarely ever observed overnight.